 A tray of Bramley (cooking) apples (about 600g), organic if possible

 A little water

 2. Peel and slice the rest and add to saucepan.
 Add a splash of water, cover and stew gently until the apples soften and fall apart into a puree.
-This usually takes at least 15 minutes.
+This usually takes around 15 minutes.
 This part is important because it releases the pectin, an important prebiotic fibre which feeds your healthy gut bacteria.